Skip to main content

 Total compensation statement

-A total compensation statement is a document showing the whole value of the compensation an employee receives in exchange for their work.
-Distinct from a pay stub, a total compensation statement doesn’t just show wages or salary payments.
-The document also includes other types of direct compensation, such as bonuses or commissions, and the employee’s indirect compensation, such as health insurance benefits and 401(k) matching.
+A total compensation statement is a document showing the whole value of the compensation an employee receives in exchange for their work; for the average U.S. civilian worker, this averaged $48.05 per hour in June 2025.
+Distinct from a pay stub, a total compensation statement doesn't just show wages or salary payments.
+The document also includes other types of direct compensation, such as bonuses or commissions, and the employee's indirect compensation, such as health insurance benefits and 401(k) matching.

 What to include in a total compensation statement